-Girls who enroll at KCGA come from loving and caring families who have exhausted every option in their search for help for their daughter.
+Girls who enroll at KCGA typically come from loving and caring families who have exhausted every option in their search for help for their daughter.
 When a parent has tried all other options such as counseling, medication, location changes at school and at home, mental health approaches, and social service interventions, they find themselves in search of serious intervention.

 Many of our students have been previously diagnosed with behavioral or psychological disorders such as: